AutoCAD Sheet set manager is just like any normal palette of AutoCAD but it also has very powerful features in it.

 Sheet creation templates:

-You can specify some properties to the Sheet Set like a default template and override template, when a new sheet is created in the Sheet Set Manager it will take the properties from the assigned template.
+You can specify some properties to the Sheet Set as a default template and override template, when a new sheet is created in the Sheet Set Manager it will take the properties from the assigned template.

 To set the default Sheet Set template select the sheet set then right click and select properties from the contextual menu.
 Locate the Sheet creation template option and specify the template which you want to use.